 … by February 17, will received notification by March 3rd.
 Family response regarding enrollment is due to St. Stephen’s School no later than April 3rd.

 … after February 18, will be notified after March 3rd.
 Family response regarding enrollment is due to St. Stephen’s School two weeks following notification.

 For an open seat in the current year, families are notified within five business days.
 Family response period is five business days.

 Online applications open in October.
 Complete application packages should be submitted by February 17.

 Do you offer sibling discounts?

 Each sibling receives an $800 discount per year.

 How are students with learning differences supported?

-- Upon review of applicant diagnostic evaluations, the best course of assistance available by teachers within the classroom environment is determined.
+Upon review of applicant diagnostic evaluations, the best course of assistance available by teachers within the classroom environment is determined.
 As teachers are not specialists trained for specific diagnoses, parents may be required to obtain additional support to work with students beyond the school day.
 With a focus on achievement for every student, St. Stephen’s may not be available to provide support every child needs and will inform each family as appropriate.

-If I am in the wait pool does my application rollover?
+If I am in the wait pool does my application rollover to the following year?